AnonTendim/study-notes/NetworksForMachineLearningGeoffreyHinton.md

 - (an inefficient way) to learn by perturbing weights: randomly perturb one weight and see if it improves performance.
 If so, save the change
 - (another inefficient way) to perturb all weights in parallel and correlate the performance gain with the weight changes
 - (a better way) to randomly perturb the activities of the hidden units so that once we know how we want a hidden activity to change on a given training case, we can compute how to change the weights
-- (the best way) to backpropagate: we use error derivatives w.r.t. hidden actrivities
+- (the best way) to backpropagate: we use error derivatives w.r.t. hidden activities
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyMzgxNzI0OCwxMTc1NzkwODY0LC0xNz
+eyJoaXN0b3J5IjpbLTE1MDg5Mjg0NjgsMTE3NTc5MDg2NCwtMT
-MxNDY0OTMyLDEyNDg4MTM2MTQsLTEwNTEzMjM5NzQsMTExNjgw
+czMTQ2NDkzMiwxMjQ4ODEzNjE0LC0xMDUxMzIzOTc0LDExMTY4
-MDA5NiwtMTU2MzUxNTAwLDI2NjA1NjkwLC0xMjUyMjUyNjk4LD
+MDAwOTYsLTE1NjM1MTUwMCwyNjYwNTY5MCwtMTI1MjI1MjY5OC
-kwNzgwNTU5MywyMTQ0NTg1MTc1LDMxODM3MTg5NSwxNzcxODE1
+w5MDc4MDU1OTMsMjE0NDU4NTE3NSwzMTgzNzE4OTUsMTc3MTgx
-OTQsLTEyNDQxMDgxMjksMjI1NzAyMjY0LDUyNjc3MjQ2OSwxOT
+NTk0LC0xMjQ0MTA4MTI5LDIyNTcwMjI2NCw1MjY3NzI0NjksMT
-MxMTY5MTg1LDc5NDY0NzQyMSwxNjMyNDQ0MjAwLC05MjkyMzgz
+kzMTE2OTE4NSw3OTQ2NDc0MjEsMTYzMjQ0NDIwMCwtOTI5MjM4
-ODZdfQ==
+Mzg2XX0=
 -->